 - 1. Install the supplied clevis, threaded rod and coupler onto the power booster, do not lock it into position yet as adjustments will need to be made later. - 2.
 With the booster check valve positioned in the upper RH corner, install the power booster mounting brackets so that the side with the wider bolt spread is against the booster and the booster will angle up slight when bolted to the firewall. - 3.
 Secure power booster to firewall using the original mounting bolts.
 These bolts may be difficult to tighten with the limited space available.
 All 4 bolts can be accessed using a standard wrench. - 4.
 From under the dash adjust the pushrod to meet the pedal in its original position.
 Once the pushrod has met the desired length, secure the locking nut on the pushrod.
 If your brake pedal has 2 holes for the push rod you must use the lower hole with power brakes.
 If you only have 1 hole in your brake pedal you will need to drill a second 3/8" hole below the existing hole.
 The center of the new hole should be 1" below the center of the existing hole. - 5.
 Install the supplied clevis pin and cotter pin to secure the clevis to the pedal. - 6.
-Check the adjustment on the brake light switch to insure the tail lights cycle on and off correctly as the pedal is applied. - 7.
+Install the supplied clevis pin and cotter pin to secure the clevis to the pedal. - 7.
+Check the adjustment on the brake light switch to insure the tail lights cycle on and off correctly as the pedal is applied. - 8.
 Using the supplied vacuum hose connect the power booster to a direct source of engine manifold vacuum or an aftermarket vacuum pump.